mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *but for my faith in god, i should have been a raving maniac.*
+> *there are three constants in life... change, choice and principles.*

 </div>
 <!-- quote-end -->